BernalCR/proyecto-react-cristian-bernal/README.md

+# Proyecto final React CODERHOUSE
+Para iniciar
+npm install

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-## Proyecto final React CODERHOUSE

-# Proyecto realizado con React
-Para iniciar
-npm install

 # Librerías usadas